 It’s that time of the month again.
-No I’m not talking about my menstrual cycle.
+No, I’m not talking about my menstrual cycle here.
 It’s that time of the month to rid myself of all the unwanted, stubborn hair sprouting all over my body.
 Now, there is an array of torture means to rid yourself of unwanted hair.
-There are epilators, hair removal creams, cold wax, hot wax and expensive cosmetic procedures too if you or your parents have that kind of money to afford it.
+There are epilators, hair removal creams, cold wax, hot wax and expensive cosmetic procedures too if you, your spouse or your parents have that kind of money to afford it.
 Trust me they’re anything but cheap.

-I choose hot wax to torture myself every month to beautify myself.
+I choose hot wax every month to torture myself for self-beautification.
 So this is how it works.
 I have a lady coming over every month and I need to book an appointment a day in advance.
 I’ve been waxing since the tender age of 12.
-So you must assume that I’m immune to the pain by now but every time the waxing lady shows up at my door I greet her with a nervous smile, exchange fake pleasantries in a bid to delay the horror for a bit longer.
+So you must assume that I’m immune to the pain by now but every time the waxing lady shows up at my door I greet her with a nervous smile, exchange fake pleasantries in a bid to delay the horror.
 I engage her in small talk, play a good host by offering her refreshments before she reminds me that she has other victims to attend to.
 She makes her usual request for some old newspapers and a wet towel .
 She asks me to turn on the air conditioner and I ask her to look away while I change.
 Her usual response to my request is :

 ‘Arey sab kuch toh dekh liya hai, ab kyu sharma rahi hai!’